-Windows, external doors and joinery

-Repair category 1

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Windows, external doors and joinery Repair category 1 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
+It is understood the windows have recently been overhauled/renovated and any guarantees which may be available should be confirmed.

-External decoration s
+External decorations

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.